MMorrison26/Online_News_Project/README.md

 ### Machine Learning Model

-A big part of our preprocessing was honing in on the columns we wanted to keep of the original 61 columns.
-We kept the main ones pertaining to token count, included images, days of publication, positive/negative rating, polarity, and number of shares - which brought the column count down to 25.
-From here, we bucketed the "shares" column into "Shareable" and "Not Shareable" based on the number of shares that fell into the 75th percentile or higher.
+A big part of our preprocessing was deciding if we wanted to keep all original 61 columns.
+Initially we honed in on about 7 attributes but decided that predictability is better the more attributes we have contributing to the model.
+From here, we bucketed the "shares" column into "Popular" and "Not Popular" based on the number of shares that fell into the 75th percentile or higher.

-We used the generic "Train Test Split" code to split our 40,000 rows of data into the default test size of 25% (10,000 rows) while the remaining 75% (30,000 rows) are used for training.
-After testing Logistic Regression and Random Forest, we ultimately decided to go with the Balanced Random Forest model for our project.
-This had the highest balanced accuracy score (of only 60%).
+We used the generic "Train Test Split" code to split our 40,000 rows of data into the default test size of 20% (8,000 rows) while the remaining 80% (32,000 rows) are used for training.
+After testing Logistic Regression and Random Forest, we ultimately decided to go with the Balanced Random Forest Classifier model for our project.
+This had the highest balanced accuracy score (73%).

 #### Data Limitations